tmayank85/email-sender-orca/api-usage-example.md

 3. **Recipients Limit**: Maximum 25 recipients per request.

-3. **BCC Implementation**: All recipients are added to BCC, so they won't see each other's email addresses.
+3. **BCC Implementation**: The first recipient gets the email directly, and remaining recipients are added to BCC, so they won't see each other's email addresses.

 4. **HTML Support**: The template field supports HTML content.